usnistgov/5gdeploy/netdef-compose/README.md

 --place="+(gnb*|ue*)@192.168.60.3(4,8-13)" --place="upf*@192.168.60.4(4-7)" --place="*@(16-31)"
 ```

+Each network function can request a specific quantity of dedicated cores, denoted as `5gdeploy.cpus` annotation.
+When every network function matched in a `--place` flag is requesting dedicated cores and there are sufficient number of cores to satisfy all these requests, they will all receive dedicated cores.

-In each cpuset, two CPU cores are designated as *shared* and others are dedicated.
+If some network functions are not requesting dedicated cores, or if there aren't enough cores to satisfy all requests, the first two cores in the cpuset are designated as *shared*, and all others are dedicated.
-Some network functions will request a specified number of dedicated cores.
+Then, a subset of requests will be satisfied, others will receive the shared cores.
-When dedicated cores are fully allocated, as well as for network functions that do not request dedicated cores, the shared cores will be used.
+Containers that requested dedicated cores but are allocated shared cores will have `5gdeploy.cpuset_warning` annotation.
+If you find this annotation is the Compose, consider revising the cpuset to include more cores.